alexle/alexle.github.com/posts/technical-debt-developers.markdown

 It's difficult to quantify the cost of technical debt.
 Especially to the business, who may not see tangible results from resources used.
 But every successful software company needs to have a strategy on how they prioritize and reconcile their debt.

 Many people view technical debt as a business or code problem, without realizing the toll it has on its developers.
-Mismanaging this leverage is not only costly to a company's agility and software quality, but also to its employees.
+Mismanaging this leverage not only hampers a company's agility and software quality, but also its employees.

 [1]: https://en.wikipedia.org/wiki/Technical_debt
 [2]: /blog/dont-put-up-with-crap.html